 - Click apply then ok to save changes.

-Or you can open command prompt as administrator then run command net stop dnscache and net start dnscache to restart the DNS client service on windows 11.
+Or you can open the command prompt as administrator then run the command net stop dnscache and net start dnscache to restart the DNS client service on Windows 11.

 Change DNS Address